coverclock/com-diag-hazer/DISPLAY.md

 GPS, Real-Time Kinematics (RTK), and long-term surveying, can potentially achieve remarkable accuracy.
-The single character before mode indicates how the fix was obtained: Autonomous, Differential, Estimated (dead reckoning), Manual, Simulator, Not valid; it is only available via the NMEA GLL sentence and only in later NMEA implementations.
-Other characters indicate that this indicator was invalid, not implemented, or never provided.
+The single character before mode indicates how the fix was obtained: Autonomous, Differential, Estimated (dead reckoning), Manual, Simulator, Not valid, or others defined in the NMEA spec; these values are provided by the NMEA GLL and GGA sentences.

     ALT    5608.53'   1709.500m MSL    5537.99'   1688.000m GEO            GNSS